0x211b/smart_screen/README.md

 # smart_screen
-Magic Mirror like program but designed in Python as opposed to JavaScript.
+Magic Mirror like program but designed in Python as opposed to JavaScript only.

 main python program reads JSON config file to include modules to load and location on screen, much like Magic Mirror.